Higher-Education CollaBorations

 - Tools for creating regenerative rather than extractive practices.

-- Deep ecological awareness and systems thinking.
+- Ecological awareness and systems thinking.

 - Confidence to experiment with alternative methodologies.

-- Methodologies for pluriversal and decolonial approaches.
+- Methodologies for pluriversal and decolonial approaches to research. and sustainability.

 - Well-being through creative and contemplative practices.